In next 15 years, Gates Foundation sees big jump for poor

 The foundation has been assertive in the fight to end malaria as well, but that won't be achieved in the next 15 years, he said.

 Melinda Gates spoke out strongly about another goal, cutting in half the number of deaths for children under five.
 It was achieved between 1990 and now, and doing it again would bring the death rate to one child in 40 over the next decade and a half.

 "Sometimes these things don't make the headlines, but they should," she said.

-The couple said they plan to meet with World Health Organization chief Margaret Chan in at the World Economic Forum in Davos.
+The couple said they plan to meet with World Health Organization chief, Margaret Chan, at the World Economic Forum in Davos.

-"I think the biggest lesson coming out of the Ebola outbreak is we need to invest in primary health care centers, those little health posts that the people come in and they're referred up in the system," Melinda Gates said.
+"I think the biggest lesson coming out of the Ebola outbreak is, we need to invest in primary health-care centres, those little health posts that the people come in and they're referred up in the system," Melinda Gates said.
 "Had those been functioning and working better in West Africa, the disease would have been contained much more quickly."